agonyantibodies/agonyantibodies.github.io/_posts/2016-03-17-Catching-a-killer.md

 ‘vaccination’ dating back to the year 1000.
 The son of a Chinese statesman was said to have received a variolation by blowing pulverized smallpox scabs up his nose.
 Variolation was the first immunization technique developed, which uses infectious material (such as pus) from smallpox infected patients.
 This infectious material is then scratched into the skin of the patient.
-By giving small doses of the disease, it becomes possible to give the patient a mild form of the disease, while their immune system is boosted up.
+By giving small doses of the disease, it becomes possible to give the patient a mild form of it, while their immune system is boosted up.
 This procedure was first introduced in Europe and America in the 18th century; however, it had been in use for much longer.
 Slaves arriving in America were already variolated against smallpox, indicating that this natural technique of protecting oneself against a deadly disease is much older still.